 Some IULs would also come with the guaranteed contractual benefits, done through the riders.
 This can provide guaranteed benefits comparable to the general account products.
 But still, the policy holders of the IUL wouldn’t rely completely on the high (equity) index returns to fund the policy cash value, leading to the coverage lapse if the returns aren’t satisfying or profitable.
 Moreover, taking the policy loans (from the cash value) as well as paying interest would be considered risky, especially if the credited interest isn’t able to cover the loan costs.

 So, in indexed universal life insurance vs whole life, there is an obvious differentiation.
 Whole life is basically a life insurance with fixed premiums.
 On the contrary, the IUL moves toward the retirement income sources, having its own investment portion.
 The growth should pay interest rate matching the equity index.
 In saving, there is no such a thing as the better and the worse option.
-All kinds of investment or saving are good, but you do need to consider your own saving preference and which one you like the most.
+All kinds of investments or savings are good, but you do need to consider your own saving preference and which one you like the most.
 After all, you are going to save up a portion of your money, so it would be crucial that you choose the one that you are comfortable with.

 Which Is For You?